(Thanks to @mah3mm for sparking curiosity then schooling me on this)

 Limitations of this attack

-The significant limitation and reason that these attacks often aren’t actually of concern in the real world (such as with bitcoin) is that whilst we can find input Y which generates the same hash value as input X, we have zero control over the value of Y or even it’s format, meaning out input will likely not be interpreted in a useful manner to whatever application is relying upon the Merkle Tree for data integrity.
+The significant limitation and reason that these attacks often aren’t actually of concern in the real world (such as with bitcoin) is that whilst we can find input Y which generates the same hash value as input X, we have zero control over the value of Y or even its format, meaning our input will likely not be interpreted in a useful manner to whatever application is relying upon the Merkle Tree for data integrity.
 One likely attack this could lead to is a Denial of Service, where data could be overwritten or replaced because the integrity is not guaranteed by matching the hash value.

 How to Fix